stoyosawa/TextRecognition/MnistHandWriting/README.md

 #### [nist_data.py](./nist_data.py)

-Test-reads the MNIST dataset file (numpy zip file) and parses it.
-It then randomly shows 10 images and its associated number on the window.
+Test-reads and parses the MNIST dataset file (numpy zip file).
+The script then randomly shows 10 images and its associated number on the window.
 The data is from the test (`x_test` and `y_test`).
-As the script outputs, the MNIST file contains 60,000 training data and 10,000 test data.
+As shown below, the MNIST file contains 60,000 training data and 10,000 test data.
 The image size is 28x28.

 ```
 C:\temp>python nist_data.py